 Vending machines are known to be a very lucrative industry with relatively low overhead costs.
 Whether as an independent operation or an additional revenue generator for your existing business, items can be sold with minimal or no staffing or facility rental costs.
 Another great quality of this type of venture is flexibility–you can move your machine to higher traffic areas as needed, as well as change the type and quantity of goods you sell from week to week, season to season, and year to year.

-For individuals and businesses that are thinking about making an investment in a vending machine operation, there are some essential factors to consider.
+For individuals and businesses that are thinking about making an investment in a vending machine for sale for their business operation, there are some essential factors to consider.
 Before you purchase the machine itself, consider these important questions:

 - Does my state or municipality require licensing to operate a vending machine?